rigidus/lido-improvement-proposals/LIPS/lip-3.md

 To send an objection, the owner of the LDO tokens must make a transaction specifying these tokens.

 There is an attack in which an objector can sell voted tokens and immediately buy new ones to vote again.
 To prevent this, the easy-track contract must make a call to the token manager to prohibit the transfer of these tokens until the end of the voting.
+An even more economical way is to use balances at the time of the block in which voting began.
+That is, only tokens that have not been moved since the start of voting can vote.

 ## End of voting